 - Can plant and care for a small plant.

 The lesson will be delivered through a combination of interactive discussions, hands-on activities, and visual aids.
 The teacher will facilitate the learning process by asking open-ended questions, encouraging student participation, and providing guidance during the activities.

-- Picture books about plants and agriculture
+- Picture books about plants and gardening

 - Real plants or plant cuttings